Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 ssh xilinx@<static-ip-address>
 ```

-###  Verify Jupyter server & Samba file sharing service
+###  Verify PYNQ Server
 * Open your web browser and navigate to \<static-ip-address\>.
-You should be prompted to the Jupyter Notebook welcome page (password: *xilinx*).
+You should be prompted to the PYNQ Jupyter Notebook welcome page (password: *xilinx*).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/Setting-up-your-system/welcome.png" width="1200"/>

-* The PYNQ image includes a Samba file sharing service, which allows to access the file system as if it would be a remote drive.
+* (OPTIONAL) The PYNQ image also includes a Samba file sharing service, which allows to access the file system as if it would be a remote drive.
 This is very handy to transfer files between your PC and the Redpitaya-125-14.
 The configuration process is described [here](https://pynq.readthedocs.io/en/v2.0/getting_started.html#accessing-files-on-the-board).

-***

-:information_source: **INFO** Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
+Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
 File transfers can also be done via SCP.

-***

 ##  Speed up the design flow
 ### Define a RSA key pair